 In the past, while Republicans tended to prefer reliance on free market investment, competition, and indirect support by government, participants in the debates generally did not make definite (or exclusionary) choices between the two approaches, nor consistently favor one over the other.
 For example, some proponents of a stronger direct role for the government in innovation are also supporters of enhanced tax preferences for R&D spending, an indirect mechanism.
 Opponents of direct federal support for specific projects (e.g., SEMATECH, flat panel displays) may nevertheless back similar activities focused on more general areas such as manufacturing or information technology.
-However, the 104th Congress directed their efforts at eliminating or curtailing many of the efforts which previously had enjoyed bipartisan support.
+However, beginning with the 104th Congress, legislators directed many of their efforts toward eliminating or curtailing some of the programs that previously had enjoyed bipartisan support.
 Initiatives to terminate the Advanced Technology Program, funding for flat panel displays, and agricultural extension reflected concern about the role of government in developing commercial technologies.
 The Republican leadership stated that the government should directly support basic science while leaving technology development to the private sector.
-Instead of federal funding, changes to the tax laws, proponents argue, will provide the capital resources and incentives necessary for industry to further invest in R&D. Many of the same issues were considered in subsequent congresses.
+Instead of federal funding, changes to the tax laws, proponents argue, will provide the capital resources and incentives necessary for industry to further invest in R&D. Many of the same issues were considered in subsequent Congresses.
 While funding for several programs decreased, support for most on-going activities continued, some at increased levels.
 How the debate over federal funding evolves in the 109th Congress may serve to redefine thinking about the government's efforts in promoting technological advancement in the private sector.